smartsdkInfotec/DataModelsSmartCity/datamodels/User event entity/UserEventEntity.md

 + `type` : Entity type.
 It must be equal to `UserEventEntity`.

-+ `Event` : An event happening at a certain time and location, such as a concert, lecture, or festival.
++ `event` : An event happening at a certain time and location, such as a concert, lecture, or festival.
 Ticketing information may be added via the offers property.
 Repeated events may be structured as separate Event objects..
 	+ Attribute type: text
     + Normative References: [https://schema.org/Event](https://schema.org/Event)
     + Mandatory